The Ultimate Guide to Jimi Hendrix: Tone, Gear, Effects

 - Budget option: Joyo JF-12 Voodoo Octava Guitar Pedal

 - Expensive option: Roger Mayer Octavia Rocket Series

 People normally imagine Jimi Hendrix holding a strat with a maple fretboard as shown above, but if you look throughout Jimi’s career you will see that the used a wide variety of guitars.
 He’s played Flying Vs, Les Pauls, SGs, Jaguars, and a range of acoustics.

-But if you’re going for the iconic Hendrix look – grab yourself any quality strat you fancy with a maple fretboard like the ones here.
+But if you’re going for the iconic Hendrix look – grab yourself any quality strat you fancy with a maple fretboard.

 Hendrix experimented with a wide range of amps so don’t limit yourself to only considering Marshalls.
 It should be clear by now that a crucial part of what made Hendrix unique is that he experimented a lot with his gear (and other things).
 He is usually associated with Marshall amps because that’s what he used towards the end of his life.

-If money is no barrier and you want the real deal – check out the Marshall 1959SLP100 Plexi below:
+If money is no barrier and you want the real deal – check out the Marshall 1959SLP100 Plexi here.

-Here’s a decent option for those who don’t have the space for a massive full stack:
+Here’s a decent option for those who don’t have space for a massive full stack, the Marshall DSL40C:

 Needless to say, Hendrix never played the above amp – it’s just to give you an idea what type of amp to look for.
 A 40 watt all valve combo like the Marshall above will definitely give you a good starting point to achieve a Hendrix-like tone.

 I know I will get emails from people if I don’t include this so I’ll quickly mention strings.
 Jimi Hendrix used Fender Rock ‘N’ Roll light gauge (.010, .013, .015, .026, .032 and .038.) strings (according to Roger Mayer).
 So if you want that exact setup you will need to buy the strings individually because I couldn’t find a set with that exact combination.